ane/ebi/README.rst

 *protocols*, which let me write the boundary descriptions using a high-level abstraction.

-.. tip:: Interfaces aren't absolutely necessary.
+.. note:: Interfaces aren't absolutely necessary.

    You don't really *need* interfaces to implement boundaries, it just makes it easier to browse.
 For Ruby and Python you could easily